 Geographical Location: West/ Central Malta

 Neighboring Towns and Villages: Rabat, Dingli, Ta Qali, Zebbug,

-Accommodation: One 5 star Hotel, a few guesthouses and Self Catering Villas/Townhouses in Mdina.
+Accommodation in Mdina: One 5 star Hotel, a few guesthouses and a limited number of self catering villas.

 Entertainment & Places To Visit: here are some rustic style high quality Restaurants in Mdina.
-Recommended Restuarants: Bacchus, Ciappetti, De Mondion, Medina restaurant, Trattoria AD
+Recommended Restuarants: Bacchus, Ciappetti, De Mondion Restaurant, Medina restaurant, Trattoria AD.

 Public transport: Regular and frequent buses.